colemanliyah/Breathership/README.md

 ---

 ## Project Overview
-Breathership uses IMU sensors noninvasively placed on each user’s stomach—like butterflies in your stomach—to track breathing.
-When both users’ breaths synchronize, a programmable air system inflates a balloon, providing a visual representation of their shared rhythm.
+Breathership is an interactive installation using IMU sensors noninvasively placed on each user’s stomach—like butterflies in your stomach—to track breathing.
+When both users’ breaths synchronize, a programmable air system inflates a balloon, creating a visual representation of their shared rhythm.

 ![Full Image](images/prototype.jpg)